Flashing Lights: In popular culture

 Styles P released a freestyle over the song's instrumental on October 10, 2007.
 "Flashing Lights" was included on the compilation album Now That's What I Call Music 27, released on March 11, 2008.
 Later that year, the song was included as part of the Grand Theft Auto IV in-game radio station The Beat 102.7.
-On the station, DJ Green Lantern introduces it as a song that will not stop being played despite people being fed up.
+On the station, DJ Mister Cee introduces it as a song that will not stop being played despite people being fed up.
 In January 2009, it was used in an FX advert for the sixth season of Nip/Tuck.
 A month later, the song was set to be included within the setlist of the turntable music video game Scratch: The Ultimate DJ, which ultimately went unreleased.

 In February 2010, Gil Scott-Heron sampled the string loop from the song on both parts of his poem "On Coming from a Broken Home".
 Later that year, "Flashing Lights" was featured in a Yahoo! commercial.
-A remix of singer Beyoncé's single "Drunk in Love" that features Jay-Z was released on February 14, 2024, with a guest verse from West.
+A remix of singer Beyoncé's single "Drunk in Love" that features Jay-Z was released on February 14, 2014, with a guest verse from West.
 The remix samples the song's titular phrase, after Beyoncé sings about flashing lights.
 "Flashing Lights" was used during a scene in the 2016 animated film Sing.
 It was played as a portrait was displayed of Charlize Theron in a 2018 J'Adore television commercial, titled: The New Absolu: The Film.
-In September 2021, West collaborator and Scottish producer Hudson Mohawke named the song as his fourth favorite from West, while British rapper Tinie Tempah placed it at number three on his list.
+In September 2021, West collaborator and British producer Hudson Mohawke named the song as his fourth favorite from West, while British rapper Tinie Tempah placed it at number three on his list.
 On October 7, 2022, American rapper G Herbo interpolated the song on "Flashbacks" for his album Survivor's Remorse.